What is RAMPAGE Attack?

 What should you do?

 Google has already identified this attack and started taking security measures against it.
 As an Android user, you too must follow certain security protocols to ensure that there won’t be any mishaps on your side.
-The first and foremost step to do is not installing any suspicious app either from the play store or from any external source.
-Furthermore, using a security program can enhance the safety of your device, making it hard for the hackers to attack your device.
-Make sure that you use verified apps on your device, exclusively from the play store.
+The first and foremost step is not to install any suspicious app either from the Play Store or from any external source.

 Final Verdict

 By now, you may have gotten a clear understanding of RAMpage attack.
-Now, it’s time for you to follow proper precautionary measure to ensure the safety and security of your device and information alike.
-If you feel that your device has already been attacked, perform a full device scan and report it to the Google through their consumer forum.
+Now, it’s time for you to follow proper precautionary measures to ensure the safety and security of your device and information alike.
+If you feel that your device has already been attacked, perform a full device scan and report it to Google through their consumer forum.

 Leave a comment